rae0924/pytorch-yolov3-custom-voc/README.md

 * 'car'
 * 'bicycle'

-as defined in the config.py.
+as defined in  config.py.
 Annotations.py takes in those classes and filters out the annotations.
 The script will pull together all relevant bounding boxes and their annotations and dump it into a CSV file that can be understood easily by the wrapper in dataset.py.

 ## Quick Setup